someobserver/recurgence/architects/bach/index.md

 From his quill flowed **architectural revelation**—cathedrals of vibration in the air, standing without visible support.

 A Bach fugue begins with a simple subject, a melodic seed.
 Voices enter one by one, each restating the theme at different pitches.
-Soon, independent melodies are dancing, each following its own path, yet weaving together into harmony.
+Soon, independent melodies are dancing, each following its own path, and somehow all weaving together into harmony.

 **This was impossible**, and yet there it stood: coherent, emergent, inevitable.